-Always switch off the key-start switch before cleaning, repairing or servicing, or parking the machine to prevent accidental unauthorised start-up.
+Always switch off the key-start switch before cleaning, repairing, or parking the machine to prevent accidental unauthorised start-up.

 Never lower the attachment or auxiliary tools other than from sitting in the operator's seat.
 Sound the horn.
 Make sure that nobody is within the machine operating range.
 Lower the attachment slowly.

 Securely block and lock the machine every time you leave it unattended.
 Return keys to the safe place previously agreed upon.

-Perform all necessary operations for stopping as detailed in the Operation and Maintenance Instruction Manual.
+Perform all necessary operations for stopping as detailed in the Operator's manual.